tendermint/tendermint/UPGRADING.md

 (not `0`) if starting from height `1`.
 This can be configured via the genesis field `initial_height`.

+The state package has added a `Store` interface.
+The interface returns errors on all methods and can be used by calling `state.NewStore(dbm.DB)`.

 ### Privval

 All requests are now accompanied by the chainID from the network.